AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 * [Optional] Note

-To add an `Appointment`, `AppointmentList`, `UniquePatientList` and `AddressBook` implements the following operations:
+To add an `AppointmentList`, `UniquePatientList` and `AddressBook` implements the following operations:
 * `UniquePatientList#hasPatientWithNric(Nric)` - Checks if there exists a patient with the NRIC in the list.
-* `AppointmentList#hasAppointment(Appointment)` - Checks if there exists an appointment with the same NRIC, Date and Start Time.
+* `AppointmentList#hasAppointment(Appointment)` - Checks if there exists an appointment with the same NRIC, date and start time.
-* `AddressBook#isValidApptForPatient(Appointment)` - Checks if appointment date is not before Date of Birth of patient.
+* `AddressBook#isValidApptForPatient(Appointment)` - Checks if appointment date is not before date of birth of patient.
-* `AppointmentList#samePatientHasOverlappingAppointment(Appointment)` - Checks if same patient has another appointment with overlapping Time Period.
+* `AppointmentList#samePatientHasOverlappingAppointment(Appointment)` - Checks if same patient has another appointment with overlapping time period.
-* `AppointmentList#addAppointment(Appointment)` - Add the Appointment to the list.
+* `AppointmentList#addAppointment(Appointment)` - Add the appointment to the list.

 Those operations are exposed in the `Model` interface as `Model#hasPatientWithNric(Nric)`,  `Model#hasAppointment(Appointment)`, `Model#isValidApptForPatient(Appointment)`, `Model#samePatientHasOverlappingAppointment(Appointment)` and `Model#addAppointment(Appointment)` respectively.

-Given below is an example usage scenario and how the add appointment mechanism behaves at each step.
+#### Example Usage Scenario

 1. The user executes `addAppt i/T0123456A d/2024-03-27 from/00:00 to/00:30 t/Medical Check-up`.
 2. `AddApptCommand` calls `Model#hasPatientWithNric(Nric)` using `Appointment#getNric()` to get the NRIC of the patient that the appointment is for.
 This checks if T0123456A (NRIC) belongs to an existing patient in the system.
 If yes, continue.
 Else, throw a `CommandException` to highlight to the user that the given NRIC does not exist.
 3. `AddApptCommand` calls `Model#hasAppointment(Appointment)` to check if an equivalent appointment exists in the system.
 If no, continue.
 Else, throw a `CommandException` to highlight to the user that the appointment to be created already exists.
-4. `AddApptCommand` calls `Model#isValidApptForPatient(Appointment)` to check if the Date of appointment is before the corresponding patient's Date of Birth.
+4. `AddApptCommand` calls `Model#isValidApptForPatient(Appointment)` to check if the date of appointment is before the corresponding patient's date of birth.
 If no, continue.
 Else, throw a `CommandException` to highlight to the user that the date of the appointment cannot be before patient is born.
-5. `AddApptCommand` calls `Model#samePatientHasOverlappingAppointment(Appointment)` to check if there exists another appointment for the same patient over an overlapping Time Period.
+5. `AddApptCommand` calls `Model#samePatientHasOverlappingAppointment(Appointment)` to check if there exists another appointment for the same patient over an overlapping time period.
 If no, continue.
 Else throw a `CommandException` to highlight to the user that an existing appointment overlaps with the appointment to be created.
 6. `AddApptCommand` calls `Model#addAppointment(Appointment)` to add the appointment to the `AddressBook`.

 The following sequence diagram shows how an addAppt operation goes through the `Logic` component: